TrumanGIT/True-North/README.md

 # True-North

 [IMPORTANT INFO FOR NEW PLAYERS]

-Steam version of the game is probobly required.
-I have no tested with GOG versions of skyrim.

-ANNIVERSARY EDITION CONTENT IS REQUIRED.
-(If you dont want the Anniversary edition content. disable the mod anniversary edition content picker. then Mod organizer will show a warning saying you have mods that depend on them. you will have to go through 1 by 1 and disable them until the warning goes away. the warning shows exactly what mods require the anniversary edition content)

-DELETING THE DOWNLOADS OF THE WABBAJACK LIST CAN SAVE YOU OVER 50 GIGS OF SPACE ON YOUR PC.
-ONCE THE WABBAJACK HAS FINISHED ITS INSTALLATION I RECCOMEND DELETING THE DOWNLOADS FOLDER TO FREE UP SPCAE
+Steam version required.
+The GOG version has not been tested and may not be compatible.
+Widescreen not currently supported.
+Controller and gamepad support work fine.
+Anniversary Edition content is required.
+If you prefer not to use AE content, disable the Anniversary Edition Content Picker mod.
+Mod Organizer will then display a warning listing which mods depend on AE content — disable those one by one until the warning disappears.
+After Wabbajack finishes installing, delete all files in the Downloads folder to free up space (over 50GB).

-The list automatically sets itself up. after you finished the wabbajack installation nothing else is required.
+The list automatically configures itself — no manual setup is needed after installation.
+Recommended tweaks:

-I reccomend changing the POWER ATTACK key from default "c" to whatever you wish by Opening BFCO in the MCM menu.
+Rebind the Power Attack key (default: C) via the BFCO MCM menu.

-When starting a new character, you will be brought into skyrim at a random date in time. it could be winter or it could be summer. if you want to change this mechanic, open the MCM men and find Select Your Season. this mod gives you a option to change the starting date to whatever you wish for a limited time when a new character has started.
+On starting a new game, the world begins at a random point in the seasonal cycle (it might be winter or summer).
+To change this, open the Select Your Season MCM menu — available for a limited time after character creation.

-I also Reccomend you pick a voice for your main character by going to DBVO in the MCM settings.
-There is a option for male and female characters.
+Choose your character’s voice in the DBVO MCM menu (options available for both male and female voices).

-True North
+[True North]

 True North is my vision of Skyrim —a wabbajack list of 1000+ mods.
 A celebration of the Skyrim modding community’s incredible work over the last 14+ years.

-⚒️ Modding, Simplified
+[⚒️ Modding, Simplified]

 Modding Skyrim in 2025 is no easy task.
 To get the best possible experience, you need to master countless tools — xEdit, DynDOLOD, xLODGen, Grass Cache, Creation Kit, Pandora, Synthesis, Wrye Bash (the list goes on and on).
 Let me handle all of that for you.

 True North brings the greatest mods together into one cohesive, carefully curated experience — so you can spend less time tweaking, and more time exploring﻿.
 As a mod developer myself, you can rest easy knowing I’ve meticulously crafted this list to make the most of your system, wasting as few resources as possible ﻿while still delivering that next-gen Skyrim experience.
 NO ADDITIONAL SETUP REQUIRED PLUG AND PLAY.

-🗺️ The Vision
+[🗺️ The Vision]

 True North stays faithful to Skyrim’s original design while enhancing it in every meaningful way.